| Title: | Local Partial Likelihood Estimation and Simultaneous Confidence Band |

 other arguments to the specific method |

-survfit.lple is called to compuate baseline survival function from the lple model lple
+survfit.lple is called to compuate baseline survival function from the lple model lple.

 The default method, survfit has its own help page.
 Use methods("survfit") to get all the methods for the survfit generic.